 With hundreds and thousands of old, derelict properties available in the market today, it is no small wonder that people of moderate wealth are buying them with the sole purpose of renovating them and then selling them on for a profit.
 Whether you’ve recently come into some money, or you’ve had your eye on a property for some time and you have finally saved up enough for the deposit, purchasing a fixer-upper can be a whole lot of hard work, or it can be an extremely satisfying experience overall.

-It is important that you have some idea of renovations, construction or at least you have the funds with which to hire people who know about renovations.
-A fixer-upper is not recommended for first time buyers, no matter how ambitious they may be, unless they have money to burn on bespoke contractors.
-If you have extensive DIY experience, or have a wide selection of friends that are willing to help, all the more luck to you.
+It is important that you have some idea of renovations, and construction or at least you have the funds with which to hire people who know about renovations.
+A fixer-upper is not recommended for first-time buyers, no matter how ambitious they may be, unless they have money to burn on bespoke contractors.
+If you have extensive DIY experience or have a wide selection of friends that are willing to help, all the more luck to you.

 Renovate or Re-build?

-So you’ve made your purchase and are now the owner of a fixer-upper.
+So, you’ve made your purchase and are now the owner of a fixer-upper.
 What to do now?
-Well one thing is for certain; you need to make a decision as to whether or not you are going to renovate the existing property, or tear down the whole building and start again from scratch.
-Both options have their benefits and disadvantages, depending on how much work you are willing to put into the project.
+Well, one thing is for certain; you need to make a decision as to whether or not you are going to renovate the existing property, or tear down the whole building and start again from scratch.
+Both options have their benefits and drawbacks, depending on how much work you are willing to put into the project.

 Building Defect Reports

-These reports can cover a wide range of issues, from roof leaks to damp and timber defects, mortar pointing to individual cracking and distortion.
+These reports can cover a wide range of issues, from roof leaks to damp and timber defects, and mortar Brickwork Pointing to individual cracking and distortion.
 The reports are normally commissioned before the sale of a building, but a report can be done at any time to determine the extent of potential repairs needed.
-This is a good starting point for any renovation and it is also a good way to determine whether or not it is more beneficial for you to start from scratch with a re-build.
+This is a good starting point for any renovation and it is also a good way to determine whether or not it is more beneficial for you to start from scratch with a rebuild.